ramawijayadev/project-showcase/README.md

 - **🧰 Tech Stack:** Laravel, jQuery, Bootstrap, Next.js, Chakra UI, MySQL, Dynamics 365
 - **👨‍💻 Role:** Full-Stack Developer
 - **🔍 Highlights:**
-  - Developed real-time dashboard for tracking vehicle service data
+  - Designed and developed real-time dashboards to monitor vehicle service activities across workshops
-  - Built backend APIs, CMS, integrated Dynamics 365 API
+  - Built backend APIs and integrated with Dynamics 365 for live data sync and performance tracking
-  - Used daily by Repair & Maintenance department
+  - Actively used as a daily operational tool by the Repair & Maintenance department to improve visibility and coordination
 - **🖼️ Preview:**
   ![Preview](screenshots/workshop-tracking-dashboard.png)